 - Born September 3, 1951 in Montebello, CA USA

 During a twelve year major league career, Alan Bannister played every position but pitcher and catcher.

-Following his college career, Bannister was drafted by the Philadelphia Phillies and reached the big leagues in 1974, but stuck behind shortstop Larry Bowa, he found limited playing time.
+Following his college career, Bannister was the first overall pick in the January 1973 amateur draft by the Philadelphia Phillies and reached the big leagues in 1974, but stuck behind shortstop Larry Bowa, he found limited playing time.
 He was sent to the Chicago White Sox after the 1975 season in a trade for Jim Kaat and filled a utility role in his first season in Chicago, playing six different positions.

 When the White Sox traded Bucky Dent prior to the 1977 season, Bannister became the team's regular shortstop.
 He hit .311 in the season's first half and ended the year with a .275 average but made 40 errors.
 Slowed by a shoulder injury, he only played in 49 games the next summer.
 He began 1979 as the team's Opening Day second baseman but was moved to the outfield midway through the year.
 Despite his troubles in the field, he put up his best year at the plate that season, hitting .285 and stealing 22 bases.

 Bannister was moved to yet another position in 1980, beginning the year as the team's third baseman.
 However, after hitting just .238, he was traded to the Cleveland Indians for Ron Pruitt in June.
 He spent three and a half seasons as a utility man for the Tribe before ending his career with stints with the Houston Astros and Texas Rangers.